3y3man/predict-fish-species/README.md

 - **Predict Fish Species:** Users can input the physical characteristics of a fish to get the predicted species.
 - **User-Friendly Interface:** The application provides a simple and intuitive interface for data input.
-- **Advanced Machine Learning Model:** The backend uses a pre-trained model to make accurate predictions.
+- **Advanced Machine Learning Model:** The backend uses a pre-trained logistic regression model to make accurate predictions.
+The trainer notebook and dataset are also available.

 ## Requirements